Please read each of these sections. All users of the Hall must be made aware of these conditions prior to using the Hall

-- No animals, other than guide dogs for the blind, shall be permitted within the premises, unless with specific prior approval.
+- No animals, other than guide dogs, shall be permitted within the premises, unless with specific prior approval.

 - All areas in use must be left clean and tidy at the end of the booking period.
 Waste produced by sales/exhibitions/demonstrations must be removed by the exhibitors.

 - All windows and internal doors are to be left closed on departure and the hall checked to ensure everyone has left the building and the rear door has been closed.

 - All breakages must be reported and paid for.

 - Any damage, or non-working of systems or complaints should be reported to Mr Graham Miller 01264 810895 if urgent.
 For non-urgent maintenance this should be entered in the maintenance book in the kitchen or reported to our automated phone number 01264 513299.

 - Users of the Hall are responsible for their own public liability insurance for the activities they are undertaking.

 - Some areas of the hall may be closed for building work or repairs from time to time.
 Notice of such changes will be given where possible.